Council of Florence: Schism reconciled at Lausanne

 In June 1448 the rump of the council migrated to Lausanne.
 The antipope, at the insistence of France, ended by abdicating (7 April 1449).
 Eugene IV died on 23 February 1447, and the council at Lausanne, to save appearances, gave their support to his successor, Pope Nicholas V, who had already been governing the Church for two years.
 Trustworthy evidence, they said, proved to them that this pontiff accepted the dogma of the superiority of the council as defined at Constance and at Basel.

 Aftermath

-The struggle for East-West union at Ferrara and Florence, while promising, never bore fruit.
-While progress toward union in the East continued to be made in the following decades, all hopes for a proximate reconciliation were dashed with the fall of Constantinople in 1453.
-Following their conquest, the Ottomans encouraged hardline anti-unionist Orthodox clerics in order to divide European Christians.
+The struggle for East–West union at Ferrara and Florence, while promising, never bore fruit, largely due to the activities of Mark of Ephesus.
+While progress toward union in the East continued to be made in the following decades, all hopes for a proximate reconciliation were dashed with the fall of Constantinople in 1453, when Ottoman Sultan Mehmed II appointed the strongly anti-unionist Gennadius Scholarius as the Patriarch of Constantinople.

-Perhaps the council's most important historical legacy was the lectures on Greek classical literature given in Florence by many of the delegates from Constantinople, including the renowned Neoplatonist Gemistus Pletho.
+Perhaps the council's most important historical legacy was the lectures on Greek classical literature given in Florence by many of the delegates from Constantinople, including the Neoplatonist Gemistus Pletho.
 These greatly helped the progress of Renaissance humanism.